Disciplinary Rules & Procedures

 5.6 Timeliness

-The CDC shall conduct issue an order or decision with respect to any proceeding or investigation as expeditiously as reasonably practicable.
+The CDC shall issue an order or decision concerning any proceeding or investigation as expeditiously as reasonably practicable.

 Section 6